-The primary capital management objectives of the Company are to prudently manage the Company's capital resources to meet regulatory capital requirements, ensure payment of policyholder benefits and other obligations in defined stress scenarios and generally to maintain the confidence of stakeholders.
+The primary capital management objectives of the Company are to:

+- prudently manage the Company's capital resources to meet regulatory capital requirements, - ensure payment of policyholder benefits and other obligations in defined stress scenarios, and - maintain the confidence of stakeholders.

-The Company recognizes that, to effectively pursue its business strategy, it will need to maintain capital in excess of the minimum regulatory capital requirements at all times.
+The Company recognizes that, to maintain the confidence of stakeholders and to effectively pursue its business strategy, it will need to maintain capital in excess of the minimum regulatory capital requirements at all times.

-The Company also has capital targets that must be met after stress events as defined by the Company's Risk Appetite and Stress Testing policy.
+The Company also has capital targets that must be met after stress events, as defined by the Company's Risk Appetite and Stress Testing policy.
 The Board has approved a target operating capital range that allows the Company to satisfy these requirements and is within an operating range considered reasonable for a regulated life reinsurance entity.